-3.3 Is there a mandatory notification requirement?
-Is it possible to make a notification voluntarily?
-Are there specific notification forms?
+3.3 Is there a mandatory notification requirement and is there a specific notification form?
 Are there any filing fees?

-If the transaction is in scope of the Vifo Act or the sectorspecific regimes, notification is mandatory.
-A notification under the Telecommunications Act and the Vifo Act shall be submitted using a prescribed notification form and must be accompanied by the information and documents specified therein (see question 3.7).
+A notification under the Telecommunications Act and the ISB shall be submitted using a prescribed notification form and must be accompanied by the information and documents specified therein (see question 3.7).
 There is no specific notification form for notifications under the Electricity Act and the Gas Act.
 However, the information that a notification shall contain is specified and should be submitted insofar as available at the time of notification.

 Filings under sector-specific regimes are mandatory and no filing fees are due.
-Similarly, filings under the Vifo Act are mandatory and not subject to a filing fee.
-The legislation does not formally foresee the possibility of voluntary filings, although in practice the BTI is quite willing to receive voluntary filings.
+Similarly, filings under the ISB, once it enters into force, will be mandatory and it is expected that also these filings not be subject to a filing fee.